-Key management personnel and the position they hold with the Council will be identified.
-They will be required to complete a Related Party Transactions Notification by Key Management Personnel Form, which at minimum will require details of the related party, family members and/or entities that may have existing transaction potential with Council and the relationship.
+They will be required to complete a Related Party Transactions Notification by Key Management Personnel Form, which at minimum will require_also be subject to disclosure requirements for that period.

+The form, at minimum details of the related party, family members and/or entities that may have existing transaction potential with Council-and the relationship.